 FAQ’s on Failed Back Surgery Syndrome (FBSS)

-Failed back syndrome (or post-laminectomy) is said to occur when a patient continues to suffer from persistent lumbar pain following a surgical spinal procedure that was designed to provide relief (Failed back surgery syndrome 2011.).
+Failed back syndrome (or post-laminectomy) is said to occur when a patient continues to suffer from persistent lumbar pain following a surgical spinal procedure that was designed to provide relief.
 Failed back surgery syndrome (FBSS) is characterized by the presence of chronic symptoms after a treatment failed to provide a therapeutic effect, with patients commonly experiencing levels of symptoms that are similar to the symptoms experienced prior to surgery.
 It is also possible for symptoms to increase after surgery, resulting on symptoms of a much higher severity.

 - Recurrent disc herniation

 - Continued or persistent pressure on a spinal nerve

 - Neurological effects such as depression, anxiousness, or insomnia